 H&M’s Virtual Personal Stylist

 The fashion giant offers its chatbot through Kik, helping customers refine their clothing search by conversing with them about their personal style.
-It suggests outfit ideas that can be found at H&M stores, as well as their price, and users can say if they like or dislike them or like them.
+It suggests outfit ideas that can be found at H&M stores, as well as their price, and users can say if they like or dislike them.
 The chatbot will then continue making suggestions based on the shopper’s previous answers, acting as a sort of virtual personal stylist.

 Mercari’s Merchat AI

 Merchat AI was created by Mercari, an online marketplace for second-hand tech, clothing, toys and other items.
 The chatbot uses the underlying tech of ChatGPT to help recommend products to shoppers.
-All a user has to do is type in what they’re looking for, offering as little or much detail as they want.
+All a user has to do is type in what they’re looking for, offering as little or as much detail as they want.
 Merchat AI may respond with some clarifying questions to narrow down results, and then it will sift through the millions of listings on the site to offer the most accurate item suggestions.

 Customer Service Chatbot Examples